plus-rkwitt/LatentSDEonHS/README.md

     booktitle = {NeurIPS},
     year      = {2023}}
 ```
 A preprint is available on [arXiv](https://arxiv.org/abs/2306.16248).
 In the following, we refer to the
 paper as [**Zeng23a**].

+We attach the [poster](/assets/NeurIPS23_poster.pdf) and [presentation slides](/assets/NeurIPS23_slides.pdf) that were presented at NeurIPS 2023.

 # Overview